 HTTP/2

-If your server provides the mod_http2
+If your server provides the mod_http2 module, swift apache will

 automatically pick it up, configure a development SSL certificate and